Benchmarking quantum annealers using symmetries in embedded subgraphs: Introduction

-An abundance of studies have been devoted to benchmarking D-Wave devices against conventional optimization schemes~\cite{p1, p2, p3, QE2, PlantedSolutions}.
-The common approach for benchmarking is through success probabilities determined using problem instances with pre-determined ground states.
-Apart from classes of problems for which the exact ground states are \textit{a priori} known (e.g. planted solutions~\cite{PlantedSolutions}), the ground states of the benchmark problem instances are generally determined using highly-optimized implementations of classical optimization algorithms~\cite{PopAnneal1, InstanceClasses1}.
+An abundance of studies have been devoted to benchmarking D-Wave devices against conventional optimization schemes~\cite{ronnow:14, boixo:14, king:15, hen:15, king:15b, venturelli:15, mandra:16, denchev:16, king:19, mandra:18, albash:18b}.
+The common approach for benchmarking is to compare optimal median time to solution~\cite{ronnow:14, boixo:14} determined using the success probability of obtaining ground states for a problem ensemble.
+This requires problem instances with pre-determined ground states.
+Apart from classes of problems for which the exact ground states are \textit{a priori} known (i.e., planted solutions)~\cite{hen:15, king:15b, hamze:18, hen:19, hamze:19}, the ground states of the benchmark problem instances are generally determined using highly-optimized implementations of classical optimization algorithms~\cite{wang:15a, katzgraber:15}.
 This process requires a significant amount of computational resources and time.
 Moreover, because of the heuristic nature of the optimization schemes, there is no guarantee that the obtained solutions are indeed the true ground states of the problem Hamiltonian.

 In this paper, we demonstrate an alternative way of evaluating the performance of QA devices based on spatial symmetries in embedded graphs.
-In a recent preliminary study~\cite{AnswerChecking}, we briefly explored the applicability of this method for checking the validity of candidate ground state solutions returned by QA devices.
+In a recent preliminary study~\cite{perera:16}, we briefly explored the applicability of this method for checking the validity of candidate ground state solutions returned by QA devices.
 The method does not require the true ground states of the problem instances to be known in advance, and hence presents a significant advantage over the conventional benchmarking scheme with regard to computational overhead.
-Moreover, the method does not depend on the details of the device's native architecture, and hence can be used with any QA device with an arbitrary native graph or hypergraph structure.
+Moreover, the method does not depend on the details of the device's native architecture or the underlying technology.
+Thus it can be used with future generations of QA devices with arbitrary native graph or hypergraph structures, as well with programmable Ising solvers based on alternative technologies, for example, coherent Ising machines~\cite{wang:13b,hamerly:18x} and the Fujitsu Digital Annealer~\cite{matsubara:17,tsukamoto:17}.